vstehle/SCT_Parser/README.md

 ## Dependencies

-You need to install the [PyYAML] module for the configuration file to be loaded correctly.
+You need to install the [PyYAML] module.
 Depending on your Linux distribution, this might be available as the `python3-yaml` package.
 It is also recommended to install the [packaging] library for smooth version detection.
 Depending on your Linux distribution, this might be available as the `python3-packaging` package.